JetBrains/teamcity-documentation/topics/setting-up-and-running-additional-build-agents.md

 The recommended approach to connecting a self-hosted agent to a TeamCity Cloud instance is to generate a unique authentication token for this agent.
 To do this, go to __Agents__, open the __Install Build Agents__ menu in the upper right corner of the screen, and click _Use authentication token_.
 There are two options:

 * _Generate plain-text token_: you need to copy the generated token and enter it in the [build agent configuration](build-agent-configuration.md) file.
 On Windows, you will be prompted to enter it right in the _Configure Build Agent Properties_ installation dialog.
 * _Download config_: enter an agent name (`name` attribute in the [build agent config](build-agent-configuration.md)) and download the entire config file.
-You then need to place it as the `buildAgent.properties` file in the build agent directory.
+Place it as the `buildAgent.properties` file in the build agent directory.

 Please generate own token or configuration file per each self-hosted agent.